matplotlib/matplotlib/doc/users/faq/troubleshooting_faq.rst

 First, make sure you install Matplotlib using the PyCharm terminal within the IDE.
-The command ``pip install matplotlib`` should install the library within the terminal and installation can be verified checking the current Matplotlib version as shown below or the reference earlier at the beginning of the `troubleshooting guide
+The command ``pip install matplotlib`` should install the library within the terminal and installation can be verified checking the current Matplotlib version as shown below or the reference earlier in the beginning of the `troubleshooting guide
 <https://github.com/nelsost3/matplotlib/blob/main/doc/users/faq/troubleshooting_faq.rst#obtaining-matplotlib-version>`_.

    >>> import matplotlib